Oyelowo/coding_practice/docker-udemy/kubernetes.md

-# Pods
+## Object Types
+- __Pods__
 A Pod can contain one or more containers that are tightly coupled and depend on one another.
 I.O.W, runs one or more closely related containers E.g a database, it's logger and back-up manager.
 Without the db, the logger and back-up manager would be useless.
 So, these containers with these apps can be good candidate for a pod.

-# Services
+- __Services__
 Sets up networking in a kubernetes Cluster.
-You need to set up service if you want to access the pods They include:
+You need to set up service if you want to access the pods.
+One reason is, everytime we spin up a pod, new ip address is assigned and it's cumbersome to have to manually get the new ip address to access the pod, so, rather than doing that directly, services is responsible for this.
+They include:
 - ClusterIP